Projects per year

 Research focus, project topics I’d like to coach

 “I like projects focused on the sensorial expressivity of embodied materiality in interaction.
-I am also interested in how we can design for a more sustainable society.
-So, in short these are my main topics: explorative materiality and the relation to bio- and circular materials usage.
-The link between these topics is that interaction over time has a lot to do with product connectivity.
+Besides i am interested in how design can support a sustainable society.
+So, in short these are my main topics: explorative materiality and the relation to the development of bio- circular materials.
+The link between these topics is that interaction over time has much to do with product connectivity and can contribute to the longevity of products.
 It's actually more about the emotional connection that you make with your product and environment through a long-term interaction and engagement.”

 What is your vision on education/coaching?